 As God the Father cares for and guides His children so the Bible instructs parents to train or guide their children in the ways of righteousness, both by example and verbally by guiding their wills but not breaking their spirits (Deut 6:6-9, 20-25; Eph 6:4)

-See also: advice, counsel, decisions, discernment, divination, fleece, follow/follower, God’s will, guidelines, hearing God’s voice, instruction, obedience, patience, presumption, providence, sovereignty of God, surrender, waiting on God.
+See also: advice, call/calling, counsel, circumstances, conscience, decisions, discernment, divination, fleece, follow/follower, God’s will, guidelines, hearing God’s voice, instruction, obedience, patience, presumption, providence, sovereignty of God, spirits/guide, surrender, waiting on God.